Metals

 - food containers because of its resistance to corrosion

-Aluminium has an apparent unreactivity and resistance to corrision because an oxide layer that adheres to the surface of aluminium.
+Aluminium has an apparent unreactivity and resistance to corrision because of a protective oxide layer that adheres to the surface of aluminium.
 This layer prevents further oxidation.

 Steel

-Mild steel is used in car bodies and machinery while stainless steel is used in cutlery.
-Steel is an alloy that is strogner and has a higher melting point than its constituents.
+Steel is an alloy made from iron and carbon.
+Mild steel is used in car bodies and machinery while stainless steel (an alloy of steel with chromium and nickel) is used in cutlery.
+Steel is an alloy that is stronger and has a higher melting point than its constituents.

 Zinc